 For us, lavender represents the joining of the old and the new, the relaxing and the stimulating, a return to the farm and a reaching out into the larger world of marketing and tourism, a blending of the mythical and practical, a place for learning and enjoyment.

 While the farm is always open to visitors, the ideal time to visit is early June to early July when all the lavender is blooming and harvesting hasn’t begun.
-Our cottage store is open every day 10:00 to 4:00 from April 1 to December 31, but you can find us working in the shop, barn, or in the fields any day the weather is nice.
+Our cottage store is open every day from 10:00 to 4:00, and everyday except Sunday in January through March.
+You can find us working in the shop, barn, or in the fields any day the weather is nice.

 Come and rest with us awhile.
 Find a shady bench under a tree or stroll through our gardens.